COV-IRT/SARS-CoV-2_workshop/module2/README.md

 ### SNV calling
 For SNV calling we are going to use [LoFreq](https://github.com/andreas-wilm/lofreq3), which was first published in 2014: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3526318/

-Given our mapped read file and our reference fasta file we can execute lofreq like this:
+Given our mapped read file and our reference fasta file we can execute Lofreq as follow:

 ```
 lofreq call  -f reference.fasta -o our_snv.vcf --min-mq 10 our_mapped_reads.sort.bam
 ```
 Overall this step will run for a couple of minutes so feel free to drink something:tea::coffee:  or stretch:walking::running:! :smile:

-This will first start to index our `reference.fasta` and subsequently use our mapped reads to call SNV.
+This will first start to index our `reference.fasta` and subsequently use our mapped reads to call SNVs.
 Note we have specified a mapping quality of minimum 10 (`--min-mq 10`).

-In the end the program lofreq has produced a VCF file as its output: `our_snv.vcf`.
+In the end the program `lofreq` has produced a VCF file as its output: `our_snv.vcf`.
 We can open this file like:

 ```
 less -S our_snv.vcf